ABOUT ME photography

 In a way, I suppose you could call me a prodigy.
 I got my start in photography through my uncle’s photo studio when I was a kid.
 He taught me how to use an SLR when I was 7.
 And honestly, I never looked back.
 During my university days, I worked as a second shooter for a variety of wedding studios to pay my way through school.
 Even now, I make a point of freelancing with other studios to constantly keep up to date with new technology and expand my list of services.

 I take on about 50 weddings a year.
-That’s not including engagement shoots, boudoir, and corporate events.
-My small portrait studio in Scarborough also accommodates maternity, newborn, families, headshots, and product photography.
+That’s not including engagement shoots, boudoir, maternity, families, and corporate events.
+My portable studio also accommodates newborns, headshots, and product photography.
 Additionally, my work in weddings and fashion have been published in international magazines and across Canada.
 So you don’t need to skimp on quality and experience when working within a budget.
 In fact, I offer very competitive rates and am proud to share them upfront.
 So, send me a shout and we can coordinate a package that works for you.

 When memories fade and it all feels like a dream, these photos will help you relive your special day over and over.

 If you’re looking for images that show who YOU are, then you’ve come to the right place.
 I’ve found many photographers have a particular look when it comes to their photos.
 When you look through their photography portfolio, it’s like they ran a filter through all their images making everything the same color palette.
 Everyone has the same skintone, same body type, same aesthetic… They refer to this as their “brand.”
 I don’t really have a brand in that sense.
 Rather, I believe the photos should reflect the client.
 This is why when you scroll through my Instagram, each wedding looks very different… because they are different.